chewxy/nanjingtaxi/README.md

 * **Why is it called Nanjing Taxi?** It's because I was inspired by a rather ridiculous taxi driver who juggled 4 different communication networks while driving me in Nanjing.
 I wrote a write up to this app here: [The Nanjing Taxi](http://blog.chewxy.com/2014/05/30/the-nanjing-taxi/)
 * **Why do you think this is cool?** I like distributed stuff.
 The lack of a need for a central server?
 No logins?
 What's not to like.
-* **Why is this useful** I don't know.
+* **Why is this useful?** I don't know.
 Do you ever have a need to securely communicate with other people?
 * **Will there be improvements to this?
 Like NAT traversal and stuff?
 You know, to make it useful?** I am not sure and I cannot commit to a schedule.
 My life is kinda hectic right now.
 Feel free to send a pull request.
 * **Your code sucks**, well, I wrote it in a hotel room during my holiday.
 It's a hackjob.
+Of course there are no tests.

+##Open Source Stuff##
+This code is open source.
+Please feel free to hack on it, and if you want to contribute, send a pull request.
+It's MIT licenced.